OndrejKunc/flutter_dynamic_forms/README.md

 ## Simple Usage

-This library contains set of predefined components like Text input, Label, CheckBox, RadioButtonGroup etc. To make your app work with those components you need to perform the following steps:
+This library contains set of predefined components like Text Input, Label, CheckBox, RadioButtonGroup etc. To make your app work with those components you need to perform the following steps:

 First you need to create object called `FormManager`.
 You can put it inside the `initState` method in your state of your `StatefulWidget`:
 ```dart